Pablo2022i/Professional_Website/README.md

 ```
 2. open the project with your desired IDE.

-3. Open The html file you will be working on.
+3. Open the html file you will be working on.

 3. Have fun!
 Please make a pull request after every change to your branch.
 For more info, check below!